-Everybody has some idea about what it would be like to foster children or adopt a child from foster care.
-Some people imagine a child beaming from ear to ear, sitting at the kitchen table, talking out his problems and moving boldly toward a bright new future, one made possible by his new family.
-Some imagine an angry child dragging in a lifetime of baggage that she’ll throw destructively around a home that had once been structured and stable.
-Others may conjure up images that more closely resemble something along the lines of the ABC hit show, The Fosters– attractive people, lots of drama interlaced with heart-warming moments, and, of course, some semi-incestuous attraction between foster siblings.
+Everybody has some grandiose idea about the realities and what it would be like to foster children or adopt a child from foster care.
+Some people imagine a child beaming from ear to ear, sitting at the kitchen table, talking out his her problems and moving boldly toward a bright new future, one made possible by this new family.
+Some imagine an angry child dragging in a lifetime of baggage that is thrown destructively around a home that had once been structured and stable.
+Others may conjure up images that more closely resemble something along the lines of the ABC hit show, The Fosters–attractive people, lots of drama interlaced with heart-warming moments, and, of course, some semi-incestuous attraction between foster siblings.

 1. The kids won’t always be grateful.

-“I think I was a little naive about the whole thing,” confesses former foster mother Liana Smith (not her real name).
+“I think I was a little naive about the whole thing,” confesses former foster mother Liana Smith.
 “When we decided to become foster parents my kids were 14 and 16.
-We had a niece and a nephew that had spent a lot of time in our home– they both came from single-parent families, so they spent a lot of time with us.
+We had a niece and a nephew that had spent a lot of time in our home–they both came from single-parent families, so they spent a lot of time with us.
 They liked to be here and we liked to have them.
-In my mind, that’s what I was thinking foster care would be like– someone wanting to come and spend time with us.”
+In my mind, that’s what I was thinking foster care would be like–someone wanting to come and spend time with us.”
 But, she adds, “that’s not necessarily the case.”

 Foster children may feel displaced and angry instead of excited about being in a new home.
-They may have a lot of tough emotions they are poorly equipped to deal with.
-Most foster children– especially older ones– feel an intense loyalty toward their birth families and they may view you, their foster parent, as yet another person trying to keep them away from their family.
+They may have a lot of tough emotions they are often poorly equipped to deal with.
+Most foster children–especially older ones–feel an intense loyalty toward their birth families and they may view you, their foster parent, as yet another person trying to keep them away from their family.

 2. You’ll need preparation.

 These days, however, before you are allowed to foster children, all states require preparatory classes.
-“They lay it all out there,” says foster mom Jackie Searle, of the classes she and her husband took in order to be able to foster children in their home.
-“The ladies who taught our classes were women who had been foster parents themselves for many years– and they were full of good information.”
+“They lay it all out there,” says foster mom Jackie Searle, of the classes she and her husband took to be able to foster children in their home.
+“The ladies who taught our classes were women who had been foster parents themselves for many years–and they were full of good information.”

 In addition to the classes, you may also want to talk to other foster parents and read books about foster care and foster adoption.
 (Some recommendations: The Foster Parenting Toolbox, A Child’s Journey Through Placement, Fostering or Adopting the Troubled Child, and The Foster Parent Survival Guide).